What is Dry Needling?

-It is very common to have some general soreness afterwards, however this soreness should not last more than 24-48 hours.
+It is very common to have some general soreness following a dry needling treatment, however this soreness should not last more than 24-48 hours.
 It is comparable to soreness in the muscle that you may experience after a workout.
 The muscle will sometimes feel stiff or tight, however this feeling will only be temporary.
 The best thing to do after dry needling is to move, stretch frequently, and re-educate the muscles with the prescribed stretches or exercises.
 Ice or heat afterwards can also sometimes relieve some of the post-needling soreness.
 Very often, patients will experience an immediate improvement in flexibility and a decrease in pain.

 Is it going to bleed?

 The answer is maybe.
 The needle that we use is so fine that usually there will not be blood.
 However, sometimes it is possible that we hit a superficial capillary or blood vessel in the process, and then there could be some brief bleeding.
 After removing the needle, we apply pressure to the skin and if there is blood then it will subside within a few seconds.
 We do always want to know if you are taking any type of blood thinner so that we can take extra precautions.

 How do I know if dry needling would be beneficial for me?